ETH-NEXUS/2023_cb_stadler_ReVSeq/README.md

 -  `preprocessing`: prepare the raw data for the bioinformatics analysis
   - `merge_lanes`: merge the raw data from multiple lanes in a single fastq file
   - `bwa_index`: index the merged host-virus reference sequences for use with BWA
-  - `trim_galore`: trim primers from the raw sequences and filter reads by quality (default) and by read length (minimum 80bp after trimming)
+  - `cutadapt`: trim primers and adapters from the raw sequences and filter reads by quality (default) and by read length (minimum 80bp after trimming).
+Adapters are trimmed based on an optional metadata file.
+If the file is absent, no adapter trimming is performed
 - `dehumanization`: remove human reads from the dataset
   - `bwa`: align the trimmed reads to the merged host-virus referenece sequences using BWA
   - `dh_postprocess`: sort and index alignments